stitchfix/stitchfix.github.io/_posts/2015-01-27-assume-the-user-is-correct.md

 I tried to print a single pick-slip, exactly as our CS agent had described.
 Much to my surprise, it **did** lead to the system bulk-printing all the pick-slips.
 Why wasn't this causing massive problems before now?

-Agents don't normally get access to the bulk-printing feature, and without it what this agent tried to do would've would've triggered a harmless error message (it seems she got access purely on accident).
+Agents don't normally get access to the bulk-printing feature, and without it, what this agent tried to do would've triggered a harmless error message (it seems she got access purely on accident).
 Further, because warehouse workers *with* access almost never print one-offs, the bug lay dormant, waiting for this confluence of seemingly unrelated events.

 The bugfix was, as expected, a one line code change that took five minutes.
 The deploy took longer than the fix.